Marie Ogrinc - Shot During Home Break-In

 12016 Lake Shore Boulevard

-Marie Ogrinc was a member of one of the most prominent families in Cleveland’s Slovenian-American social and cultural circles.
+Marie Ogrinc was a member of one of Cleveland's most prominent families in Slovenian-American social and cultural circles.
 Her father was Frank L. Grdina, manager of Grdina & Sons Funeral Home.

-Marie was married to Dr. Lawrence Bernard Ogrinc who was an internist at St. Vincent Charity Hospital with offices in Cleveland's Slovene settlement at 6414 St. Clair Avenue in Cleveland.
+Marie was married to Dr. Lawrence Bernard Ogrinc, an internist at St. Vincent Charity Hospital with offices in Cleveland's Slovene settlement at 6414 St. Clair Avenue in Cleveland.

-The Ogrinc's saw their home as an ideal setting for their growing family of four children with a fifth on the way.
-All told, there were nine children: Mary Lourdes, Anton, Francis, Marie (Stehli), Joseph, Lawrence Jr., Madonna, Maryjo (Starrett), and Gregory.
+The Ogrinc's saw their home as an ideal setting for their growing family of four children, with a fifth on the way.
+There were nine children: Mary Lourdes, Anton, Francis, Marie (Stehli), Joseph, Lawrence Jr., Madonna, Maryjo (Starrett), and Gregory.